Register

 Jess Cholette-Barr

 Jess is the Communications Specialist at Youth Climate Lab, where she is responsible for creating and curating content for YCL’s social media platforms.
 Born and raised in Toronto, Jess is a recent graduate who is passionate about social, economic, political, and environmental justice.
 Jess is passionate about youth-centred climate justice spaces, and is always seeking new opportunities to learn, grow, and connect.
-She graduated with a Combined Honours degree (BA) in Environment, Sustainability and Society from Dalhousie University, and Contemporary Studies from the University of King’s College.
+She graduated with a Combined Honours degree (BA) in Environment, Sustainability and Society from Dalhousie University, and Contemporary Studies from

 How to choose your stream: